-"Though I specialize in working with women, I make exceptions for exceptional men." (she said with a wink & smile).
+"Though I specialize in working with women, I make exceptions for exceptional men." (she said with a wink & a smile).

 Bart Seaver, Savior of the Seas